Chrystalkey/landtagszusammenfasser/README.md

 ## Lizenz

-Do whatever you want, just please mention our names :)
+Do whatever you want, just please mention our names and/or link to our work :)